How To Get Promoted—7 Traits To Get Noticed

 - Ability to lead unique individuals in a common direction.
 Being able to build a cohesive group out of individuals bouncing about like atoms is tough; it involves everything from compromise, cajoling, empowering, encouraging, and the tactful art of saying “no” without making it personal.

 - Not looking out for Number One.
 While self-promotion and personal branding are lauded in this day and age, extreme levels of individualism don’t bode well in promotions that involve leading or managing teams.

-In other words, an engaged employee who actually cares is how to get promoted.
+In other words, being an engaged employee who actually cares is how to get promoted.